Christopher Stead

 - Advising personal representatives on issues arising out of the death of a sole shareholder and director.

-- Settling and appearing in proceedings involving restoration of a company to the register.
+- Settling and appearing in proceedings relating to the Companies House register, including restorations and rectifications.

 - Appearing in disputed bankruptcy petition proceedings, arising out of liability of directors under personal guarantees for a significant debt.